May 29, 2019 · Written by Foodtolive Team

 Although it has only recently started gaining recognition for its incredible benefits, people have used cacao butter for centuries.
 You may know of its use in foods such as chocolate or products like lotion or lip balm, but due to its nutritional and skin care benefits, it has many more less known applications.

-What is cacao buttercacao butter is dairy, gluten, and sugar-free.
+cacao butter is dairy, gluten, and sugar-free.

 It is derived from cocoa beans harvested from parts of Central and South America, where for centuries, people used it as a natural moisturizer.
 Today, cacao butter’s subtly sweet smell and smooth, creamy texture make it a desired ingredient around the globe.